josalvatorre/monorepo-alpha/abacus/tech-stack.md

 If you have a Dockerfile that calls `apt install ...`, then you're simply downloading the latest artifacts.
 That's not as hermetic as Bazel's approach.

-However, [Bazel's rules_oci][1] assume that the base image already exists in some repository.
+However, [Bazel's rules_oci][1] mostly assume that the base image already exists, and Dockerfiles are just much more flexible for creating the base image.
-We therefore need to build the base images ourselves using Docker.
+We therefore use plain Docker to create the base images.

 [1]: https://github.com/bazel-contrib/rules_oci